2026 Neurotech Leaders Forum at imec

 Karl Stoklosa is Managing Director and CEO of Precisis GmbH.
 He was previously Director of Global Marketing for Abbott's Cardiac Rhythm Management Division (CRM) and before that in regional marketing at St. Jude Medical and Abbott,for both CRM and neuromodulation.
 He holds a B.A. from the University of Minnesota and an MBA from the University of Chicago Booth School of Business.

-Luca Ravagnon, Ph.D., CEO, WISE SpA
+Luca Ravagnan, Ph.D., CEO, WISE SpA

-Dr. Ravagnon co-founded and has been CEO of WISE since 2011.
+Dr. Ravagnan co-founded and has been CEO of WISE since 2011.
 He has long-term experience in basic and applied research in the field of nanotechnology and developed and patented WISE’s proprietary supersonic technology.
 Since 2019, he has been a member of the management board of the Lombardy’s Life Sciences Cluster and in 2020 he became an Endeavor Entrepreneur.
 He holds a Ph.D. in Physics and an Executive MBA from SDA Bocconi.

 Luca Ravagnon